AkashGutha/notes/technonews spec.md

  Do's :

 - Click on a topic or tick the topic in the topics/sources hub.
-- Tab only naviagtion. main focus should be the curated list.
+- Tab only navigation. main focus should be the curated list.
-- Save offline feature and they should be easily accesible from anywhere.
+- Save offline feature and they should be easily accessible from anywhere.